 The same goes for your food intake.
 You may be struggling with cutting out food groups to lose weight, and that’s probably because you need a balanced diet, not one that is missing pieces.
 Check out 5:2 diet plan.
 Anorexic?
 Binge eater?
 Issues with food?
 The 5 types of people that should never fast.

 To be a functioning, energetic adult, you need to live in moderation – which is why calorie counting is beneficial.
-You can really learn the ‘cost’ of the food that you are eating in terms of calories, simply by being mindful and using websites like this one to track your food intake.
+You can really learn the ‘cost’ of the food that you are eating in terms of calories, simply by being mindful and using websites online to track your food intake.
 Just because I have gained weight doesn’t mean that I can’t be a little more honest with myself.

 Snack smart – and watch your food intake

 Eating little and often through the day makes for easier snacking.
 Keep carrots and a fruit bowl at your desk and chop up low calorie veggies like celery and cucumber.
 When you get peckish, the food is right there for you and you don’t have to nip to a vending machine.
 Here are 21 Vegan Snacks Under 100 Calories.
 There are so many ways to make smarter food choices – so get on board!